Pueblo of Tesuque

 The entrance to the pueblo lies just south of Camel Rock, a fascinating natural sandstone formation that wind and rain have eroded into the shape of a camel.
-There are many fine artists at Tesuque who create pottery, paintings and sculpture.
-You will also see some silverwork and traditional clothing made at the pueblo.
+There are many fine artists at Tesuque Pueblo who create pottery, paintings and other arts & crafts.
+You will also see some silverwork and traditional clothing made at the Pueblo.

-Our people are one of the most traditional of all New Mexico Pueblos in observing ceremonies and preserving culture.
-The annual Feast Day of San Diego on Nov.
-12, the Christmas Day Celebration, the Three Kings Day festivities in January and the Corn Dance on the first weekend in June are all open to the public.
-Photography is not allowed.
+Our people are traditional in observing ceremonies and preserving culture.
+The annual Feast Day of San Diego on November 12th, Christmas Day Feast, the Three Kings Day Feast in January and the Corn Dance Feast on the first weekend in June and are all open to the public.
+Any type of photography is not allowed.

-Today the people of Tesuque speak their native Tewa, English and a few converse in Spanish.
+Today the people of Tesuque Pueblo speak their native Tewa Language, English and a few converse in Spanish.
 The reservation encompasses more than 17,000 acres, including Aspen Ranch and the Vigil Land Grant high in the Santa Fe National Forest.

 The name Tesuque is a Spanish variation of the Tewa name, Te Tesugeh Oweengeh, meaning the “village of the narrow place of the cottonwood trees.”
 Our pueblo is one of the state’s smallest, with a population of about 500, but our members are proud of their rich heritage.

 The pueblo is closed to the public on certain days of the year, so please call ahead before visiting.

 Rt.
 42 Box 360 -T Santa Fe, NM 87506